OCD and Addiction

 Long-Term Effects of OCD and Addiction

-The long-term effects of OCD can be devastating, leaving individuals unable to hold down a job or care for themselves, according to U. C. San Diego School of Medicine.
-As difficult as obsessive-compulsive disorder can be, the added effects of addiction only work to reinforce the condition and speed up your rate of decline in terms of overall well-being and quality of life.
+The long-term effects of OCD can be devastating, leaving individuals unable to hold down a job or care for themselves.
+As difficult as OCD can be, the added effects of addiction can make it worse and negatively impact your quality of life.

 The presence of two brain disorders creates conditions where other forms of mental illness can develop.
 As the brain’s functional capacity continues to decline, serious medical problems can also develop along the way.